 Why not try something different?
 If you are on your way to the Makgadikgadi Pans in Botswana, make Planet Baobab near Gweta Town part of your itinerary.

-Maun is two hours drive from Planet Boabab and the obvious next stop on your safari.
+Maun is two hour's drive from Planet Boabab and the obvious next stop on your safari.
 You can select hotels such as Maun Lodge and Island safari Lodge or Thamalakane River lodge which is a new luxury lodge.
 Maun is a bustling, busy little town and a good place to stock up.

 Zimbawe is to the east of the Makgadigadi Pans and many destinations in this country are within easy reach of Planet Baobab.

-Drive west to Nata and than North to Pandamatenga border post.
+Drive west to Nata and then North to Pandamatenga border post.
 From here it is about an hour's drive to Hwange National Park in Zimbabwe.
 Sikumi Tree Lodge is in the Hwange National Park in Zimbabwe.
 You can leave Planet Boabab early and be there at lunch time.

 Norma Jeane's Lakeview Resort is near the Great Zimbabwe Monument also known as the Zimbabwe Ruins.
 This lodge is known for its beautiful gardens and magnificent views over the lake.
 You can choose between self-catering accommodation and hotel rooms